Sonic Motor Racing Services: Carrera Cup Australia

 The team also ran Australian Carrera Cup and won the championship in 2007 giving David Reynolds his second national title.
 The team ran programs in the Porsche Drivers Challenge, steering Sven Burchartz to win the 2007 Porsche Drivers Challenge, then backing it up winning the 2008 Porsche GT3 Challenge that succeeded it.
 Sonic would not return to the national series until 2014 fielding cars for Nick McBride, Nick Foster, and Adrian Mastronardo.
 This lineup would return for 2015 with foster winning the championship.
 Ash Walsh would replace Foster for 2016.
 The team would enter Jordan Love and Andre Heimgartner for 2017 alongside long time driver Nick McBride with Heimgartner finishing runner up in the championship.
 They would step up to 5 cars for the 2018 season running Peter Major, Michael Almond, and Dale Wood alongside Love in the Pro class with a 5th entry for Graham Williams in the Pro-Am class.
 Sonic scaled back to 4 full time cars for 2019 with Thomas Maxwell joining Almond, Love, and Wood.
 Aaron love would join the team for the final round in Surfers Paradise.
-Jordan Love won the teams 2nd championship For the shortened 2020 season the team would continue with Love, Almond, and Wood joined by rookie Max Vidau.
+Jordan Love won the team's 2nd championship.
+For the shortened 2020 season the team would continue with Love, Almond, and Wood joined by rookie Max Vidau.
 The team would scale down to 3 cars for the 2021 season, running Almond, Aaron Love, & Simon Fallon.